developer-zebra/developer-zebra-site/src/emdk-for-android/7-3/guide/samapiusage/index.md

         if(samList != null && samList.size()>0) {
             SAM sam = samList.get(0);
         }
-This call returns a list of SAM objects present in the device.
-An empty list indicates that no SAMs present.
+The `enumerateSAMs()` call returns a list of SAM objects present in the device.
+An empty list indicates that no SAMs are present.

 -----